Sara Bernstein

 Curriculum Vitae

 Sara Bernstein is R.L.
 Canala College Professor of Philosophy.
 Prior to coming to Notre Dame, she was assistant professor at Duke University.
-She specializes in metaphysics, especially the metaphysics of causation, and on related topics in ethics and the law.
+She specializes in metaphysics, especially the metaphysics of causation, and in related topics in ethics and the law.
 She has additional interests in the metaphysics of time and time travel, and in the metaphysics of feminist theory.
-In the 2022-2033 academic year, she holds a fellowship from the National Endowment for the Humanities.
+Her work has been supported by fellowships from the National Humanities Center and the National Endowment for the Humanities.

 Representative Publications

-• (forthcoming) "Paradoxes of Time Travel to the Future", Perspectives on the Philosophy of David K. Lewis, eds.
+• (2022) "Paradoxes of Time Travel to the Future", Perspectives on the Philosophy of David K. Lewis, eds.
 Helen Beebee and A.R.J.
-Fisher, Oxford University Press
+Fisher, Oxford University Press, pp. 241-259

 • (2021) "Could a Middle Level be the Most Fundamental?", Philosophical Studies 178: 1065-1078